wasp-lang/wasp/web/docs/project/env-vars.md

 Client env vars are embedded into the client code during the build process, making them public and readable by anyone.
 Therefore, you should **never store secrets in them** (such as secret API keys).

+When building for production `.env.client` will be ignored, since it is meant to be used only during development.
-You should provide them to the build command that turns client code into static files:
+Instead, you should provide the production client env vars directly to the build command that turns client code into static files:
 ```shell
 REACT_APP_SOME_VAR_NAME=somevalue REACT_APP_SOME_OTHER_VAR_NAME=someothervalue npm run build
 ```